lanmarc77/esp-audio-book-player/README.md

  ----------------
 ```
 Using rotation the different audio books can be selected.
 The screen shows selected 12 of 121 audio books.
-The audio book name at the top is essentially the name of the folder and scrolls through the screen if it is long.
+The audio book name at the top is the name of the folder and scrolls through the screen if it is long.
 The value 00:01 is only shown if the wake up timer has been setup and activated and shows the setup value.

 ### Audio book content scan screen